 Unused RRSP contributions are contributions you made to an RRSP (in a prior year) that have been carried forward.
-In other words, you reported the contribution on your tax return for the year in which you made the contribution but did not apply it as a deduction to reduce your taxable income (or designate your contribution as an HBP or LPP repayment).
+In other words, you reported the contribution on your tax return for the year in which you made the contribution, but didn't apply it as a deduction to reduce your taxable income (or designate your contribution as a Home Buyers' Plan or Lifelong Learning Plan repayment).

-Note: Unused contributions are different from unused contribution room, which is the amount you are entitled to contribute and deduct, minus the amount that you actually deduct.
+Note: Unused contributions are different from unused contribution room, which is the amount you're entitled to contribute and deduct, minus the amount that you actually deduct.